DaisyChepyegon/Quick_Rental_Frontend/quick_rental_frontend/README.md

-# The Grind Coffee House
+# Quick_Rentals

-This is a web application that users can get informations about a coffee shop, check out what they sell and even add comments
+This is a web application that users can get informations about rental houses in Nairobi their locations, price and details.

 ---
 # Author :